 Determining Factors: Climbing activities are inconsistent with established visitor uses including photography and enjoyment of the natural environment.
 A closure is also required to protect fragile plant communities from damage.

-Determining Factors: The creation of bumps or ramps have been shown to create an undue risk of injury to the people sledding or riding.
+Determining Factors: The creation of bumps or ramps has been shown to create an undue risk of injury to the people sledding or riding.

 Only human powered vessels are allowed on the Cuyahoga River.
-Inner-tubes and inflatable toy flotation devices are prohibited.
+All vessels must be steerable.
+Inner tubes, air mattresses, float tubes and similar individual swimming/fishing flotation devices are prohibited.

 Determining Factors: Due to possible risk of injury to other visitors, noise concerns, and the disruption of the natural scenic landscape and view.

 Wildlife watching blinds and deer stands are prohibited in the park.